 I'll admit that I haven't used the term "conjunctivitis" before; I had only found out about it because I conducted a different type of keyword research, focused on topics and the right categories instead.
-Then, I used semantic research to understand the topic fully.

 Before I show you how to do it, let’s discuss quickly why you should follow the same process.